This post may contain affiliate links. Read my full disclosure policy.

 What is Oxymel?

-An Oxymel by definition a mixture of raw honey and vinegar.
+By definition, oxymel is a mixture of raw honey and vinegar.
 The word oxymel comes from the Greek “oxymeli,” which literally translates as acid and honey.
 Oxymels have been around for centuries, a classic medicinal elixir documented since the age of Hippocrates.

-- Fresh Sage– Rich in compounds with high antioxidant and anti-inflammatory effects.
+- Fresh Sage: Rich in compounds with high antioxidant and anti-inflammatory effects.
 Sage is an astringent herb, creating an action that tightens the mucosal tissues.
 It tones swollen tissues, which brings relief.

-- Raw Honey– Highly nutritious and has potent germ-fighting and antibacterial qualities.
+- Raw Honey: Highly nutritious and has potent germ-fighting and antibacterial qualities.

-- Apple Cider Vinegar– Boosts immunity, soothes dry throats, and improves digestive issues.
+- Apple Cider Vinegar: Boosts immunity, soothes dry throats, and improves digestive issues.
 Vinegar extracts the medicinal constituents, like minerals, from plants and inhibits the growth of dangerous microbes.

-How to make Oxymel
+How to make Oxymel (Instructions)

 STEP ONE- Chop up the sage fairly small so more of the plant can get extracted into the vinegar.